mlabbe/go-template-cli/README.md

  - Previous positional arguments allowing for templates in command line arguments removed.
  - Positional arguments are now either vars files, or template files, depending on extension.
  - The first template name passed in or globbed is the default, unless overridden by `--name`
+ - Add new `from_file` template function that inserts the contents of a file in the template
+ - Add new `--trusted` flag that limits template functions that can cause harm (see security limitations)

 As these changes are use-case driven, the fork is considered permanent.